 Just like muscle can’t turn into fat, fat can’t turn into muscle.

-The point is this: If you want to gain muscle, you need to accept that you’ll probably have some slight fat mass gain.
+If you want to gain muscle, you need to accept that you’ll probably have some slight fat mass gain.
 It’s just being realistic.

 How can the experienced weight lifter overcome this challenge?
 By introducing different and new nutritional or resistance stimuli.

 The principle is simple: change up your routine.
 Since trained muscles adapt to consistent stimuli, adding variation will challenge the muscles in a different way and promote further growth.

 The muscles you train also dictate your potential to gain.
 Your arms have a much lower total potential to gain muscle than your hips and legs because they’re smaller muscle groups.

 Don’t skip your upper body lifts just yet, though.
 Research shows that arm muscles may be quicker to hypertrophy than legs.
 The ceiling is lower, but the rate of gain relative to what’s already there is quicker.

 What if you’re not as young as you used to be?

 Older adults may have a harder time building muscle because the body’s response to weight training has diminished.
 The muscle building machinery is still there, but it may require more input to achieve desired results.

 To overcome this hurdle, use ‘novel stimulus’ thinking from the previous section.
 Try consuming some extra protein or adding a few new exercises to your routine.
 The goal is to convince your body to adapt to what you’re throwing at it.